HUGO team forecast is right on track

 Bao, a computational, deterministic numerical modeler specializing in meteorology and oceanography, is a key member of the distinguished team of scholars assembled by veteran climatology scientist Len Petrafesa and Paul Gayes, longtime director of CCU’s Burroughs & Chapin Center for Marine and Wetland Studies.
 The other members are Tingzhuang Yan, a meteorological oceanographer with a background in statistical modeling of climate and weather systems; and Mansur Ali Jisan, a CCU student earning a master’s degree in coastal marine and wetland studies.

 This group of scientists breathed a collective sigh of relief when the 2016 Atlantic hurricane season came to an official end last week on Nov.
-30. But even though they had to deal with some downed trees, damaged roofs and missing shingles from Matthew, they all felt a sense of triumph in having produced a forecast product that was right on the money—more accurate, in fact, than those of many other respected organizations and institutions.
+30. But even though they had to deal with some downed trees, damaged roofs and missing shingles from Matthew, they all feel a sense of triumph in having produced a forecast product that was right on the money — more accurate, in fact, than those of many other respected organizations and institutions.

 The first outlook forecast for the 2016 season produced by CCU’s HUGO Project back in April predicted a “near to above normal” season.
 The team updated its outlook in late June with calculations that proved to be correct in nearly every major category, as the graph below indicates.

 The HUGO team worked tirelessly before and during Matthew.
-Ali Jason kept the CCU model system running every six hours from Oct.
+Ali Jisan kept the CCU model system running every six hours from Oct.
 3 through Oct.
 10. Bao, Pietrafesa and Gayes were on multiple conference calls with S.C.
-State Guard Major Marguirete McClam.
+State Guard Lt.
+Col. Marguirete McClam.
 CCU Outreach Specialist Deb Stirling helped advise the State Guard on the incoming wind and precipitation forecasts.
 CCU President David DeCenzo and computer science professor Mike Murphy were able to keep the CCU computational platform up and running until Matthew finally struck.
 It was an exhilarating but rewarding effort, as the team worked to assist the S.C.
 State Guard and Emergency Management.

 Paul Gayes, who has led the Burroughs & Chapin Center for Marine and Wetland Studies since 1989, says that this remarkable achievement by the HUGO team fits into a broad framework of research the center is conducting.

 The HUGO team’s forecast for the 2015 Atlantic hurricane season was also highly accurate.
 The 2015 outlook correctly forecast a most likely scenario that no hurricanes would make landfall on either the East or Gulf coasts.
-It also accurately forecast the number of hurricanes at four for 2015.
+Last year’s outlook also accurately forecast the number of hurricanes at four.